Prachi-DSAI/Pizza-Order/README.md

 # Pizza-Order
 This a Demo of Pizza Ordering Website .
-It was made by my me and my group mates.
+It was made by me and my group mates.
 It uses Html, CSS , and some basic concepts of JavaScript.